danielmarreirosdeoliveira/clj-protos/fullstack-clj/README.md

 - The test suites include tests against a running `Jetty` with full authentication/authorization.
 - Data-driven design

-## Design
+Regarding the last point, the general idea for the API architecture is that except for `/api/login` everything else is done via

-The general idea for the API architecture is that except for `/api/login` everything else is done via `/api/` directly.
+`/api/` directly.
 Maps are used to communicate between front- and backend instead of url parameters or different endpoints.
 For example `{:query-type "resources" :query {:q "t"}}` will yield results for a prefix-search of resources. `clj/fullstack/dispatch.clj` will delegate calls to other modules, here the resources module, where the handler there gets the query and permissions passed as its context.

 ## Getting started